anagha-microsoft/ncr-mlops-hol/lab-guide/10-Configure-Build-Pipeline.md

 <hr>
 <br>

+## 3. Lets trigger a build and ensure it completes successfully

 38) Note this line in the Build Master YAML - any change to git master branch will trigger build<br>
 ![dse2-39](../images/0001-create-build-pipeline-39.png)
 <br>